Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Computational Sciences

 \ctriangle{yellow} \textbf{ChatCoder2}~\cite{kim2020analysis, waezi2024osprey, amuchi2012identifying, michalopoulos2010towards, milon2022take, Michalopoulos14-gars, prosser2024helpful}: Developed as part of the NSF-funded "Tracking Predators" project, ChatCoder2 includes annotated chat logs of convicted predators interacting with decoys~\cite{chatcoder2}.
 This dataset allows for in-depth behavioral analysis, providing structured metadata that facilitates the identification of grooming patterns.
 However, like PJ, its reliance on decoy interactions may not fully capture the complexity of real grooming behaviors.

-\ctriangle{lightgray} \textbf{Experimental Results}~\cite{oconnell2003typology, raihana2024implementation}: These datasets stem from experimental setups where researchers simulate child-user interactions in chat environments to study grooming stages.
+\ctriangle{lightgray} \textbf{Experimental Results}~\cite{oconnell2003typology, raihana2024implementation, kupcova2024innovative, mateo2025groombuster}: These datasets stem from experimental setups where researchers simulate child-user interactions in chat environments to study grooming stages.
 While these controlled environments allow for targeted data collection, they may lack the spontaneity and variability of real-world grooming attempts.

-\ctriangle{red} \textbf{Questionnaire Data}~\cite{rita2021chatbot}: Surveys and self-reported data provide insights into public awareness, chatbot effectiveness in cybergrooming detection, and user experiences with online safety~\cite{rita2021chatbot}.
+\ctriangle{red} \textbf{Questionnaire Data}~\cite{rita2021chatbot, roumelioti2025leveraging, mateo2025groombuster}: Surveys and self-reported data provide insights into public awareness, chatbot effectiveness in cybergrooming detection, and user experiences with online safety~\cite{rita2021chatbot}.
 While valuable, self-reporting biases and limited sample sizes may affect the reliability and generalizability of findings.

+\ctriangle{cyan} \textbf{Interview Data}~\cite{daish2024towards}: Expert and end-user interviews reveal usability challenges in AI-assisted cybergrooming detection, particularly in interpreting classification scores and providing effective feedback for continuous learning~\cite{daish2024towards}.
+Such insights inform Human-in-the-Loop design refinement but remain limited by small samples and subjectivity.

-\ctriangle{violet} \textbf{LiveMe SLSS}~\cite{Lykousas_Patsakis_2022, fauzi2023identifying, michalopoulos2010towards, milon2022take, guo23-is, Michalopoulos14-gars}: The LiveMe SLSS dataset~\cite{lykousas2021large} comprises over 39 million chat messages collected from live broadcasts on the LiveMe platform.
-This dataset enables the study of real-time grooming behaviors and audience-streamer interactions.
-However, live-stream data is often noisy and unstructured, posing challenges for accurate annotation and analysis.
+\ctriangle{violet} \textbf{LiveMe SLSS}~\cite{Lykousas_Patsakis_2022, fauzi2023identifying, michalopoulos2010towards, milon2022take, guo23-is, Michalopoulos14-gars}: The LiveMe SLSS dataset~\cite{lykousas2021large} contains over 39 million chat messages from LiveMe broadcasts, enabling analysis of real-time grooming behaviors and audience–streamer interactions.
+However, the live-stream data are often noisy and unstructured, complicating accurate annotation and analysis.

 \ctriangle{orange} \textbf{NPS Chat}~\cite{bogdanova2014exploring, amuchi2012identifying}: The NPS Chat corpus~\cite{forsyth2010nps} contains chat room posts labeled with age information, part-of-speech tags, and dialogue acts.
-This dataset aids in understanding conversational patterns and linguistic cues in online interactions but does not specifically focus on grooming detection.
+This dataset aids in understanding conversational patterns and linguistic cues in online interactions, but does not specifically focus on grooming detection.